cranndarach/array-member/README.md

 ### 1.2.x

-Add options to all functions.
-Changes to arrangement of module.
+* Add options to all functions.
+* Changes to arrangement of module.
+* Fix typo.
+* Tidy code.

 ### 1.1.x